-By using the GEIC (genotype elimination by inheritance constraint) algorithm the method described in this paper generalises the method of ? for sampling descent graphs.
-The GEIC algorithm ensures that all candidate descent graphs are legal, and there is no need to "tunnel through" illegal descent graphs.
+By using the GEIC (genotype elimination by inheritance constraint) algorithm the method described in this paper generalizes the method of Sobel & Lange (1993) for sampling descent graphs.
+The GEIC algorithm ensures that all candidate descent graphs are legal, and there is no need to 'tunnel through' illegal descent graphs.
 As with all descent graph sampling algorithms, LJDGS is suitable for loci with more than two alleles to be evaluated without concern about the Markov chain being reducible.

-The results from pedigree B suggest that this method is feasible on moderately sized pedigrees, with large numbers of alleles per locus.
-The large variation in time taken for pedigrees B0, B25 and B50 suggests that size and number of alleles are not the only factors affecting feasibility, the proportion and distribution of genotyped individuals in the pedigree is also very important, with pedigrees rich in genotyped individuals more quickly analysed than pedigrees with sparse genotype information.
+The results from pedigree B suggest that this method may feasible on moderately sized pedigrees with large numbers of alleles per locus.
+The variation in mixing, and large variation in time taken for pedigrees B0, B25 and B50, suggest that size and number of alleles are not the only factors affecting feasibility.
+The proportion and distribution of genotyped individuals in the pedigree is also very important, with pedigrees rich in genotyped individuals more quickly analysed than pedigrees with sparse genotype information, but with pedigrees with an intermediate level of genotype information more likely to produce poor mixing.

-The evaluation of the small pedigrees described in table 1 indicates that the results from this algorithm are unbiased.
-Nevertheless, we found that the choice of too few nodes for resampling could limit mixing.
-The variation in the MH acceptance rate between pedigrees B0, B25 an B50 suggests that the algorithm may be tuned by varying the method of sampling b, the proportion of the primary descent graph to retain.
-Here, b was sampled from a $\beta(a, 1)$ distribution, where $a = \max(\frac{n}{20}, 1)$ and n was the number of individuals.
+The evaluation of the small pedigrees described in Table 1 indicates that the results from this algorithm are unbiased.
+Nevertheless, we found that the choice of too few gametes for re-sampling could limit mixing.
+The variation in the MH acceptance rate between pedigrees B0, B25 and B50 suggests that the algorithm may be tuned by varying the method of sampling b, the proportion of the primary descent graph to retain.
+Here, b was sampled from a $\beta(a, 1)$ distribution, where $a = \max(n/20, 1)$ and n was the number of individuals.
 It may be more appropriate to use a function of the number of genotyped individuals as the first parameter in the beta distribution.
 This tuning may be very important.
 If b is consistently small, then fewer candidate graphs will be accepted, and the effective number of samples will be reduced.
 If b is consistently large, then adjacent samples will be more correlated, again reducing the number of effective samples.
 This could be determined while the algorithm is running.